Education and Training

 The Kingdom of Bahrain is one of the first countries in the region to introduce formal education, establishing the first school in 1919.
 Since then, the Kingdom has ranked first regionally and enjoyed a prestigious position internationally, providing education for every member of society without discrimination.
 International reports have praised Bahrain’s achievements, which is 95%, in addition to its high level in the Human Development Index.

 In line with the "Education for All" principle, the Government provides free, high-quality education at public schools to Bahrainis and expatriates.
 In keeping with the “Leaving No One Behind” principle, students with special needs have been integrated into schools, which have the appropriate equipment, tools, and experience to meet their needs.

 Basic education, covering the first nine academic years for students aged approximately between 6 and 14, is mandatory in Bahrain by law.
-The Ministry of Education ensures that all children in this age group receive appropriate education, either in public or private schools, in line with Strategic Plan 2019-2022.
+The Ministry of Education ensures that all children in this age group receive appropriate education, either in public or private schools, in line with Strategic Plan 2019-2022(PDF, 2.51 MB, 2 pages, Arabic only).
 These nine years of basic education cover the elementary and intermediate levels.
 They are followed by another three years of secondary education, which includes various tracks.

 The Kingdom also prioritises training, being home to a highly qualified and skilled workforce.
 Its Human Development Index ranking is very high in reports by the World Economic Forum, the World Bank, and the United Nations Development Program (UNDP).